AB Tax-Aware Intermediate Municipal ETF Plans Dividend of $0.08 (NYSEARCA:TAFM)

-AB Tax-Aware Intermediate Municipal ETF (NYSEARCA:TAFM – Get Free Report) declared a dividend on Wednesday, January 17th, NASDAQ reports.
-Stockholders of record on Tuesday, April 2nd will be given a dividend of 0.0766 per share on Friday, April 5th.
+AB Tax-Aware Intermediate Municipal ETF (NYSEARCA:TAFM – Get Free Report) announced a dividend on Wednesday, January 17th, NASDAQ reports.
+Stockholders of record on Tuesday, April 2nd will be paid a dividend of 0.0766 per share on Friday, April 5th.
 The ex-dividend date of this dividend is Monday, April 1st.

 - Five stocks we like better than AB Tax-Aware Intermediate Municipal ETF